ansible/ansible-documentation/docs/docsite/rst/porting_guides/porting_guide_2.7.rst

 -----------------------------------

-vars_prompt now throws an error if the hash algorithm specified in encrypt is not supported by the controller.
+vars_prompt now throws an error if the hash algorithm specified in encrypt is not supported by the control node.
 This increases the safety of vars_prompt as it previously returned None if the algorithm was unknown.
 Some modules, notably the user module, treated a password of None as a request not to set a password.
 If your playbook starts erroring because of this, change the hashing algorithm being used with this filter.